Four-manifolds, geometries and knots: Homotopy types of -manifolds

 The group of free homotopy classes of self homotopy equivalences $E(S^2 \times S^1)$ is generated by the reflections in each factor and the twist map, and has order 8.
-The group $E(S^2 \tilde\times S^1 )$ has order 4 [KR90].
-Two of the corresponding mapping tori also arise from self homeomorphisms of $S^2\times S^1 $.
+The groups $E(S^2\tilde\times{S^1})$ and $E(RP^2\times{S^1})$ are each generated by the reflection in the second factor and a twist map, and have order 4.
+(See \cite{[KR90]} for the case of $S^2\tilde\times{S^1}$.)
+Two of the corresponding mapping tori of self-homeomorphisms of $S^2\tilde\times{S^1}$ also arise from self homeomorphisms of $S^2\times{S^1}$.
 The other two have nonintegral $w_1$.
-The group $E(RP^2 \times S^1 )$ is generated by the reflection in the second factor and by a twist map, and has order 4.
-As all these mapping tori are also $S^2$- or $RP^2 $-bundles over the torus or Klein bottle, they are geometric by Theorem 10.8.
+As all these mapping tori are also $S^2$- or $RP^2$-bundles over the torus or Klein bottle, they are geometric by Theorem 10.11.